(In alphabetical order)

 Jonathan Harford learned his acting in NYC at MTB Studio.
 He’s been in a few plays, a few more commercials, and a lot of short films – one of which (The Wildflower) helped him once win Tropfest NY’s Best Actor award.
 He enjoys creepy hugs, spreadsheets, and dressing up his dog and/or dressing up like his dog.

-Jonathan read A Man with a Towel Around His Waist Speaks by Chris Arp and Makin It by Ben Compton.
+Jonathan read A Man with a Towel Around His Waist Speaks by Chris Arp, Makin It by Ben Compton, and Wrong Place, Wrong Time by Paul Robinson

 David Harrell is an actor, speaker, writer and disability advocate residing in New York City.
 As an actor he has performed with theatres in New York City and across the country over the last 14 years; he has appeared in independent films, web series and the New York City institution Law and Order: SVU.
 He is a member of the Heidi Latsky Dance Company and his one-man show A Little Potato and Hard to Peel was nominated for a 2010 New York Innovative Theatre Award for "Outstanding Solo Performance."